-Last Spring noted Checker collector Jim Garrison published an article promoting the advantages of their paid membership for vintage car clubs, that said we at the ICTA whole heartedly reject his position.
+Last Spring noted Checker collector Jim Garrison published an article promoting the advantages of paid membership for a competing vintage car clubs, we at the ICTA whole heartedly reject his position.
 Specifically he wrote “Some groups promote that they are “free”, because they have no dues structure.
 But, if they don’t allow their followers the freedom to engage with other Checker groups, then are they really free?”.
 It’s really too bad that Mr. Garrison, continues to disparages the free experience we have offered for over ten years.
 We feel bad for him.

 To be clear, our Checker based experience is open to all.
 We estimate that 95% of the members of all the various Checker clubs or groups participate in the ICTA Checker experience.
 Be it our website, YouTube Channel, Facebook or Electronic Checker Email product offerings.